hybridgroup/gophercon-2023/README.md

 Add some copper foil tape and high-ohm resistors when we say become part of the music we mean it!

 We can make beautiful music together, just go to [./musicjam/](./musicjam/).

+### Sphero Ollie robots

+Turns out we had a few unopened Sphero Ollie robots that we found just in time for Gophercon!
+These fast Bluetooth controlled toys have long been a Go programmers fan favorite.

+Want to take one for a spin?
+Go to [./robot/sphero/](./robot/sphero/).

 ## License